phanvanquyen/ecs-terraform/README.md

-#Create a Jenkins Job to Deploy an applicatio to Amazon Elastic Container Service
+#Create a Jenkins Job to Deploy an application to Amazon Elastic Container Service
 # Project README

 ## Step 1: Deploy Terraform Stack